Product images are provided for reference and may not represent the exact model, configuration, or included components.

 HES PBM-4 Momentary Panic Button with N/C Contact

-The HES PBM-4 is a momentary panic button engineered for rapid emergency alarm initiation in institutional, commercial, and industrial security deployments.
-Built with stainless steel construction, this hardened device delivers reliable manual emergency signaling with a single normally-closed (N/C) dry contact output, integrating seamlessly into existing access control and alarm systems.
+The HES PBM-4 is a momentary panic button engineered for rapid emergency alarm initiation across institutional, commercial, and industrial security deployments.
+Built with 316L stainless steel, this hardened device delivers reliable manual emergency signaling through a single normally-closed (N/C) dry contact output that integrates directly into existing alarm panels and access control systems without requiring relay adapters or signal conditioning.

 Key Features